 - I want to visit you to do research

 I am always super-happy to hear about people appreciating my work.
 If you have a technical question about a research paper, it is best to try to get in contact with all of the authors, so the most appropriate person can respond as quickly as possible.

 If you have a question about a software toolkit that I developed, I encourage you to post an issue on GitHub.
 This will maximize the number of eyes looking at your problem, which can improve the chances of a speedy response.

 I am applying to CMU and want to work with you

 I'm happy to hear that!
 I am always looking to work with great and enthusiastic students in my research areas.
 Also, CMU is a great place to study about natural language processing, computational linguistics, and speech.
 The Language Technologies Institute (where I am affiliated) has a larger mass of people working on these areas than anywhere in the world, as far as I know, and everyone is doing really interesting stuff.

-The way applications work in the LTI is that you first apply to the program, get accepted, and then in the first weeks after joining the school all students pair up with an advisor.
-Note that in interest of fairness, I can't give any advice on preparing your application or put in a good word for you, so regardless of whether you contact me in advance or not, this will not increase your chances of getting in to the program.
+The way applications work in the LTI is that you first apply to the program, get accepted, and then students pair up with an advisor.
+Note that in interest of fairness, I can't give any advice on preparing your application or put in a good word for you, so regardless of whether you contact me in advance or not, this will not materially increase your chances of getting in to the program.
 Because of this, I'd encourage you to go ahead and apply for the program, and after you've gotten in, get in contact with me.

 Of course, if you have any specific questions not covered above, feel free to get in contact with me, and put "[prospective-student]" at the beginning of the email title so I know that you already understand the stuff here.